v-hirak/explaining-MT-difficulty/README.md

 ### Precomputed Typological Distances from English

 Calculated using the [lang2vec library](https://github.com/antonisa/lang2vec).
 Available for all 212 languages.
+Higher values indicate distances further from English.

 - `d_gen`: genetic distance, represents the distance from English on the hypothesized Glottolog language tree.
 - `d_geo`: geographic distance, calculated as the "great circle" distance between the English and a given language on the surface of the Earth.